FHantke/brave-browser-wiki/Patching-Chromium.md

 Here's an example:
 https://github.com/brave/brave-core/blob/5293f0cab08816819bb307d02e404c2061e4368d/chromium_src/chrome/browser/browser_about_handler.cc

+No BUILD.gn changes are needed for this.

 ## Override a .cc file completely

 If you want to provide a completely different implementation of a file, it is often not safe, but sometimes applicable.
 You can just provide the alternate implementation inside the `src/brave/chromium_src` directory.

+No BUILD.gn changes are needed for this.

 ## Patch the Chromium files